yl3564/STAT293_SIMPLE/README.md

 The real-world dataset is from the OpenFlights Global Airport Database:
 Airport metadata can be accessed in `airports.dat`.
 Flight routes can be accessed in `routes.dat`.
-Data source is from </em>https://github.com/jpatokal/openflights/tree/master
+Data source is from </em>https://github.com/jpatokal/openflights/tree/master.

+## Final Report
+Final report writing files and figures are saved in 'FinalReport/'.
+The compiled PDF file is 'FinalReport.pdf'.

 ## References
 <div id="refs" class="references">